 The Elusive Technicality on a Traffic Ticket

-One of the first things many people do when they get a traffic ticket is they scour the ticket for a mistake made by the police officer.
+One of the first things many people do when they get a traffic ticket is scour the ticket for a mistake made by the police officer.
 The hope is to find a technicality – some clerical error that will cause the ticket to be thrown out at trial.
 And sometimes there is an error.
-But it doesn’t mean it will have any effect on the outcome of the trial.
+But that doesn’t mean it will have any effect on the outcome of the trial.

 In the appeal decision of R. v.
 Wang, Mr. Wang pointed out, quite correctly, that the vehicle identification number (VIN) of his Porsche had been incorrectly recorded by the investigating West Vancouver traffic officer.
 The officer wrote it down wrong.
 It was a technicality.
 Was it a technicality that would end with the matter being thrown out?

 The appeal court considered what needed to be proven.
 Was it Mr. Wang driving?
 Yes, that is something that he admitted at the trial.
 Was it his Porsche?
 Well, that did not matter but the decision suggests he did testify to that effect.

 And that is where so many “technicality” defences fail.
 It seems to be very common that people who want to fight a traffic ticket on the technicality fail to consider whether the technicality identified has any effect on the issue in the trial.

 In this case, the technicality did not impact whether it was Mr. Wang at the wheel.
 Indeed, he testified that he was the driver.

 There is an important lesson here which is not to rely on “technicality.”
 That is not to say that mistakes are unimportant.
 They can be very important and when used correctly a small error such as this can be a tool or leverage to the dismissal of a ticket.

 But don’t count on a technicality.
 Courts are quite rightly loathe to dismiss a ticket just because an officer made a clerical error.